-Attention all men preparing for an interview: never underestimate the importance of your outfit!
+Attention all men preparing for your next job interview: never underestimate the importance of your interview outfit!
 Although it is an age-old cliche that first impressions matter, that is certainly the case when trying to get hired.
-Before you even get to the famous and ever-important first handshake, the first thing a hiring manager is going to notice is your outfit, which is why you want to wear the right job interview attire for men.
+Before you even get to the famous and ever-important first handshake in the workplace, the first thing a hiring manager or recruiter is going to notice is your outfit, which is why you want to wear the right job interview attire for men.
 Simply put, you want to dress to impress.

 Now if you are a guy, I am sure you are wondering, “what should I wear to the interview?”
 And the short answer is it depends on different factors, such as the type of job, the company, the size of the company, and their dress policy.
 Fortunately, modern attire rules are more flexible than in the past and gender roles are more fluid today, giving men many more options on what they can wear when they embark on that crucial interview.